speakeasy-api/openapi-directory/SDKs/clever.com/1.2.0/typescript/README.md

 <!-- Start SDK Available Operations -->
 ## SDK Available Operations

-### SDK SDK
+### Contacts

-* `getAdminsForDistrict` - Returns the admins for a district
 * `getContact` - Returns a specific student contact
 * `getContacts` - Returns a list of student contacts
-* `getContactsForStudent` - Returns the contacts for a student
+* `getDistrictForStudentContact` - Returns the district for a student contact
-* `getDistrict` - Returns a specific district
+* `getStudentForContact` - Returns the student for a student contact

+### District Admins

 * `getDistrictAdmin` - Returns a specific district admin
 * `getDistrictAdmins` - Returns a list of district admins

-* `getDistrictForSchool` - Returns the district for a school
-* `getDistrictForSection` - Returns the district for a section
-* `getDistrictForStudent` - Returns the district for a student
+### Districts

-* `getDistrictForStudentContact` - Returns the district for a student contact
+* `getAdminsForDistrict` - Returns the admins for a district
-* `getDistrictForTeacher` - Returns the district for a teacher
+* `getDistrict` - Returns a specific district
 * `getDistrictStatus` - Returns the status of the district
 * `getDistricts` - Returns a list of districts
+* `getSchoolsForDistrict` - Returns the schools for a district
+* `getSectionsForDistrict` - Returns the sections for a district
-* `getGradeLevelsForTeacher` - Returns the grade levels for sections a teacher teaches
+* `getStudentsForDistrict` - Returns the students for a district
-* `getSchool` - Returns a specific school
+* `getTeachersForDistrict` - Returns the teachers for a district

+### School Admins

 * `getSchoolAdmin` - Returns a specific school admin
 * `getSchoolAdmins` - Returns a list of school admins
+* `getSchoolsForSchoolAdmin` - Returns the schools for a school admin

+### Schools

+* `getDistrictForSchool` - Returns the district for a school
+* `getSchool` - Returns a specific school
+* `getSchools` - Returns a list of schools
+* `getSectionsForSchool` - Returns the sections for a school
+* `getStudentsForSchool` - Returns the students for a school
+* `getTeachersForSchool` - Returns the teachers for a school

+### Sections

+* `getDistrictForSection` - Returns the district for a section
 * `getSchoolForSection` - Returns the school for a section
-* `getSchoolForStudent` - Returns the primary school for a student
-* `getSchoolForTeacher` - Retrieves school info for a teacher.
-* `getSchools` - Returns a list of schools
-* `getSchoolsForDistrict` - Returns the schools for a district
-* `getSchoolsForSchoolAdmin` - Returns the schools for a school admin
 * `getSection` - Returns a specific section
 * `getSections` - Returns a list of sections
+* `getStudentsForSection` - Returns the students for a section
+* `getTeacherForSection` - Returns the primary teacher for a section
+* `getTeachersForSection` - Returns the teachers for a section

+### Students

+* `getContactsForStudent` - Returns the contacts for a student
-* `getSectionsForDistrict` - Returns the sections for a district
+* `getDistrictForStudent` - Returns the district for a student
-* `getSectionsForSchool` - Returns the sections for a school
+* `getSchoolForStudent` - Returns the primary school for a student
 * `getSectionsForStudent` - Returns the sections for a student
-* `getSectionsForTeacher` - Returns the sections for a teacher
 * `getStudent` - Returns a specific student
-* `getStudentForContact` - Returns the student for a student contact
 * `getStudents` - Returns a list of students
+* `getTeachersForStudent` - Returns the teachers for a student

+### Teachers

-* `getStudentsForDistrict` - Returns the students for a district
+* `getDistrictForTeacher` - Returns the district for a teacher
-* `getStudentsForSchool` - Returns the students for a school
+* `getGradeLevelsForTeacher` - Returns the grade levels for sections a teacher teaches
+* `getSchoolForTeacher` - Retrieves school info for a teacher.
-* `getStudentsForSection` - Returns the students for a section
+* `getSectionsForTeacher` - Returns the sections for a teacher
 * `getStudentsForTeacher` - Returns the students for a teacher
 * `getTeacher` - Returns a specific teacher
-* `getTeacherForSection` - Returns the primary teacher for a section
 * `getTeachers` - Returns a list of teachers
-* `getTeachersForDistrict` - Returns the teachers for a district
-* `getTeachersForSchool` - Returns the teachers for a school
-* `getTeachersForSection` - Returns the teachers for a section
-* `getTeachersForStudent` - Returns the teachers for a student

 <!-- End SDK Available Operations -->